 The best stretch mark cream to use during pregnancy will focus on improving your skin’s elasticity while also keeping it healthy and hydrated.
 Some of the ingredients that are important to look for include:

-- Aloe Vera – Aloe vera is one of the best moisturizers around.
+- Aloe Vera – Aloe Vera is one of the best moisturizers around.
 It’s been used for ages to treat burns and other skin wounds, like stretch marks.
-This is a natural plant that is made up of mostly water but also has minerals, vitamins, fatty acids and vital enzymes that can heal your stretch marks faster.
+This is a natural plant that is made up of mostly water but also has minerals, vitamins, fatty acids, and vital enzymes that can heal your stretch marks faster.
 This plant also contains natural plant collagen that can help improve your skin’s elasticity.

 - Cocoa Butter – Cocoa butter is rich in antioxidants that protect the skin inside and out from environmental and other types of damage.
 It can also reduce inflammation and the appearance of blemishes and scars.
 Cocoa Butter is often used to help with dry skin and also with reducing undesirable scars or blemishes on the skin.
-Cocoa Butter has six major fatty acids which makes it very effective in moisturizing and repairing skin.
+Cocoa Butter has six major fatty acids which make it very effective in moisturizing and repairing skin.

-- Shea Butter – An excellent source of essential fatty acids and Vitamins A and E, shea butter is another moisturizing powerhouse.
+- Shea Butter – An excellent source of essential fatty acids and Vitamins A and E, Shea butter is another moisturizing powerhouse.
 It can help reduce the redness in stretch marks as well as making your skin feel youthful again.
 It also has a history of treating skin conditions like frostbite, eczema, sunburn, and blemishes.

 - Jojoba Oil – Extracted from the seeds of the jojoba plant, jojoba oil is rich in Vitamin E and has been shown to reduce the appearance of scars, and support the skin’s natural elasticity.
 It is capable of penetrating deep into your skin and also helps prevent water loss.
 This helps keep your skin moisturized and soft to speed up the healing process.